Robust Gaussian Process Regression Based on Iterative Trimming: Robust Gaussian Process Regression

-Here $\alpha$ is a number smaller than 1 (see below).
-Note that the $h$ points are always selected from the full sample so that a point wrongly discarded in an earlier iteration can be taken back later.
-For the first several iterations, the predicted mean might deviate from the underlying function significantly due to the drag of the outliers.
-However, the deviation will decrease fast because we always exclude the outmost points in each iteration.
+Note that the $\lceil \alpha n \rceil$ points are always selected from the full sample so that a point inappropriately discarded in an earlier iteration could be brought back later.
+For the first few iterations, the predicted mean might deviate from the underlying function substantially due to the influential outliers.
+However, as shown in \reffig{fig:iter}, the deviation decreases fast because we always dispose of the outermost points in each iteration step.
+We also find that a non-zero $n_\mathrm{sh}$ can effectively prevent premature convergence and significantly improve the model accuracy.

-\textbullet~\textit{Shrinking step}.
-The value of $\alpha$ is controlled by parameter $\alpha_1$ and $n_\mathrm{shrink}$, such that $\alpha$ shrinks from 1 to $\alpha_1$ gradually in the first $n_\mathrm{shrink}$ iterations, and remains constant $\alpha_1$ for the rests, see line 11 of Algorithm \ref{alg:robustgp3}.
-We find that a non-zero $n_\mathrm{shrink}$ can help alleviate premature converging to a local maximum at the early stage.
-Setting $n_\mathrm{shrink}=5$ or 10 seems to give reasonable results in most cases.
-A smaller $\alpha_1$ makes the regression more robust but less efficient.
-Following the convention in robust statistics \citep[e.g.,][]{Maronna2019}, one can generally set $\alpha=0.5$ for robustness.
-However, if the contamination fraction is known to be smaller than, e.g., 25\% in a problem, then it is better to take $\alpha=0.75$ for higher efficiency.

-\textbullet~\textit{Consistency factor}.
-It is known that the predicted variance $\sigma^2$ from the trimmed sample underestimates the actual variance of the underlying sample by a factor,
+It is known that the variance of a $(1-\alpha)$-trimmed sample underestimates the actual variance of the underlying sample by a \textit{consistency factor}, $c$ (\citealt{Croux1999}, see also \citealt{Pison2002} for the finite-sample correction).
+Under normality,